 This book assumes that you have a basic knowledge of the Ruby language.
 You don't need to be a Ruby master, but some advanced sections such as Metaprogramming and DSL may require you to stop for a moment and refresh or improve your specific knowledge of Ruby on that topic.

-If you are a beginner to intermediate level Ruby programmer, this book is a must read that it's likely to help you improving your Ruby skill and writing code in the Ruby way.
-Don't expect this book to explain you the basic details of Ruby or its syntax, this is behind the scope of this publication.
+If you are a beginner-to-intermediate level Ruby programmer, this book is a must-read that's likely to help you improve your Ruby skills and write code in the Ruby way.
+Don't expect this book to explain to you the basic details of Ruby or its syntax; this is outside the scope of this publication.
 There are plenty of commented examples, but if you want to learn about a specific Ruby feature make sure you keep a reference like Programming Ruby or The Ruby Way handy.

-If you are completely new to Ruby, I don't recommend to start with this.
+If you are completely new to Ruby, I don't recommend starting with this.
 Approach the language by reading a "programming with Ruby" book, then read Eloquent Ruby to learn how to program in the Ruby way.

 If you are a Ruby expert and you have been writing Ruby for the last 5 years, don't be too self-confident.
 I'm quite sure the book will be able to provide you some valuable advice.

-Be ready to read printed source code: this book is full or Ruby code.
-At least the 50% of the pages contain code, making this book a valuable practical reference.
+Be ready to read printed source code: this book is full of Ruby code.
+At least 50% of the pages contain code, making this book a valuable practical reference.

 Structure